 The generalizations I’m talking about are the very broad and superficial observations or comments regarding whole groups of people or actions.

-Sometimes they are usually based on a common characteristic (e.g. tall people would play professional basketball), which has been observed by many and might at least have a small sign of credibility.
+Generalizations are usually based on a common characteristic (e.g. tall people would play professional basketball), it may seem at least have a small sign of credibility.

 Though we should always remember that these assumptions are based on our limited information and there are exceptions.

 We could use generalizations because it’s easier to make broad statements without having to really think about what we’re trying to address.

 Our lives are filled generalizations that help guide us through life (e.g. dark clouds could mean storms) yet these generalizations do have few exceptions.

 As long as we can remember that we are making these evaluations on limited information, that there are exceptions, and remember to look for them before we use generalization, we can save a lot of time and effort by preventing the wrong assumptions.